 Some children may act aggressively because of life circumstances, such as experiencing domestic violence or playing violent video games.
 Other children may act aggressively because of a lack of skills in emotion regulation and self-control.
 If the child acts aggressively due to role modeling of aggressive behavior and excessive exposure to violent content, behavior charts will likely not stop the aggressive behavior.
 If the child acts out aggressively because of a lack of self-control, punishing the behaviors doesn’t necessarily lead to self-control, so the behavior may not stop.

 When traditional behavior management techniques in the home or classroom have failed, it may be time to involve a mental health professional.
 At Encompass Mental Health, I work directly with parents, child care providers, teachers and other important people involved in the child’s life to help identify the reason or reasons behind the aggression first, and then to come up with solutions to help the child learn more appropriate ways of behaving.

-Depending on the needs of the child, I may work directly with the child, the parents, or the caregiving/education team to ensure that everyone involved understands how to help the child to learn to use non-aggressive interactions with siblings, peers, parents and teachers.
+Depending on the needs of the child, we may work directly with the child, the parents, or the caregiving/education team to ensure that everyone involved understands how to help the child to learn to use non-aggressive interactions with siblings, peers, parents and teachers.

 Call (605) 275-0009 to schedule an appointment with us today to put a stop to that challenging, aggressive behavior as soon as possible.